tutek1/DTLabs/02_Player/lab02.md

 ## Better Camera - Follow the Player
 Duration: hh:mm:ss

 Right now the behavior of the camera that follows the player is suboptimal.
-It could work for some games but I want the camera in this game to respond to the mouse movements and follow the player more smoothly.
+It could work for some games, but I want the camera in this game to respond to the mouse movements and follow the player more smoothly.

 ### Separate the Camera
 Let's remove the `Camera3D` node from the `Player` node and move it one step up, so that it is a **sibling** of the `Player` and not a **child**.
-This way it won't rotate and move the same way as the player and we will be able to control the camera ourselves.
+This way it won't rotate and move the same way as the player, and we will be able to control the camera ourselves.

 ![](img/CameraSeparate.png)